CaoKha/e2e_encryption/README.md

 The main SDK code is located in the `crates/lib/e2ee` directory.
 The `crates/cli/e2ee` directory contains command-line interface tools for the SDK.
+Document is also available at [https://caokha.github.io/e2e_encryption/](https://caokha.github.io/e2e_encryption/).
+You can also find it in the about section of the project.

 ## License